When Maps Melt: The Limits of Knowledge in Decision-Making

 2. Knowledge is Never Static

-Goodhart's Never: This principle highlights: 1) The world is constantly changing, and critically, 2) People are not independent agents like simple statistical data points.
+Goodhart's Never: Goodhart’s Law reveals the act of measuring a system changes the system itself.
+This principle establishes two facts: first, the world is constantly changing; second, and more critically, people are not independent agents like simple statistical data points.
 Unlike physical processes, human agents observe, interpret, and react to changes in their environment, policies, or measurements.
-This makes knowledge ephemeral and often self-defeating because the very act of measuring or setting a goal for a system changes behavior within it.
-Humans exhibit unknowable, non-linear responses to new information or incentives.
-This dynamism is precisely where Goodhart's Law manifests: "When a measure becomes a target, it ceases to be a good measure."
-Goodhart's Law has a powerful analogue to physics and Heisenberg's Uncertainty principle.
-In the same way, the act of observing a particle obscures the particle's momentum.
-Both concepts define inherent limits to knowledge: the act of observation fundamentally changes the system.
+This makes knowledge ephemeral and often self-defeating: the very act of setting a goal for a system changes the behavior within it.

 Example: Consider a major financial institution trying to boost performance by setting a strict Key Performance Indicator (KPI): "Every customer must have eight banking products."
-(The infamous Wells Fargo scandal offers a sharp historical record of this approach.)
-The executive committee assumes the historical frequency of product adoption reflects stable customer demand.
-The reactive human dynamism kicks in: bank employees are not independent agents; they react to the new, aggressive target.
-To meet the quota, employees strategically open unauthorized accounts, sometimes transferring funds without customer consent, and prioritizing quantity over ethical sales.
-The initial "knowledge" indicating a high product-per-customer frequency equals sales efficiency becomes obsolete and misleading once it is targeted.
-The underlying goal (true customer service and profitable growth) is subverted by the strategic, interdependent behavior of the people attempting to satisfy the metric.
+The executive committee assumes historical data reflecting product adoption represents stable, future demand.
+However, reactive human dynamism kicks in.
+Bank employees are not passive data points: they are adaptive agents reacting to an aggressive target.
+To meet the quota, employees might strategically open unauthorized accounts or prioritize quantity over ethical service.
+The initial "knowledge" indicating a high product-per-customer frequency equals sales efficiency becomes obsolete the moment it is targeted.
+The underlying goal—true customer service and profitable growth—is subverted by the strategic, interdependent behavior of the people attempting to satisfy the metric.
+Knowledge is never static because human agents are always "gaming" the map.

 3. Knowledge is Never Centralized

 In the parable, a vandal breaks a baker's window.
-The immediate observers conclude that this destruction is a net gain because the baker must pay the glazier, stimulating the economy.
-This simple observation fails due to the Three Nevers:
+Immediate observers conclude this destruction is a net gain: the baker must pay the glazier, which stimulates the glazier's trade and, by extension, the economy.
+This simple, "seen" observation fails the Bastiat Test because it ignores the Four Nevers.
+Using the Nevers to analyze this fallacy confirms their relevance as a diagnostic tool for diverse rationality:

 Never Complete: The observers only see the immediate transaction (the seen).
 They fail to see the opportunity cost (the unseen)—what the baker would have purchased instead (e.g., shoes from the cobbler).
 The frequency of economic activity is rendered incomplete because it ignores this crucial negative counterfactual.